jo276/EvapMass/README.md

 Explanations of output flags:
 -2: no solution
 -5: mini-Neptune has a mass-loss timescale that is larger than the super-Earth for 0.1Mearth.

+Note for the probability density plots - area under the histogram is 1, not the sum of the heights.